Shopify Demand Planning & Inventory Forecasting Reports

 This list is incomplete but gives the correct look at the problem.

-• Forecasting requires history.
-On seasonal markets, for accurate forecasting, you need at least one year of sales history.
+• Inventory Forecasting for Shopify requires history.
+On seasonal markets, for accurate inventory forecasting, you need at least one year of sales history.
 In other stable (linear) markets, the forecast can analyze the past 90 days.

 • Modern reporting and inventory planning platforms allow you to manage stock as a guru.